YuriCodes/yuricodes/README.md

 ---

-I'm a self-taught full-stack developer with focus on front-end who loves to learn, currently going from a law background into the tech field with knowledge in the tecnologies listed in the toolbox below.
+I'm a <b>self-taught full-stack developer with focus on front-end</b> who loves to learn, currently going from a law background into the tech field with knowledge in the tecnologies listed in the toolbox below.

 Passionate about design, problem solving and web development.